 It is super simple to use.
 I was a little tiny bit nervous about the pressure cooker aspect at first.
 I may have pressed the button and run out of the room.
 It obviously didn’t explode (I mean people think that right?).
 But the cooking function panel is very straight forward and clearly labels.

 It is FAST.
 I am talking about risotto in 6 minutes.
 Fall off the bone BBQ Ribs on the table in under an hour.
 Perfectly creamy steel cut oats in 10 Minutes.
 Meatballs in 5 minutes!
 In case you missed that post check out my Instant Pot Meatballs Marinara , we have already made these half a dozen times and everyone loves them!
 Rice comes out perfect, like restaurant/take out perfect.
 Hard-boiled and soft-boiled eggs are easy to peel and evenly cooked.
 Yogurt… it makes yogurt!!!
-There is a post forthcoming on my favorite method for using the Instant Pot to make yogurt (Stay tuned for the upcoming piece: Yogurtnomics); I don’t think I will ever buy big containers of yogurt at the store again!
+Homemade yogurt is a game changer; I don’t think I will ever buy big containers of yogurt at the store again!
+Read my how to post on homemade yogurt here.
 Beans, DRIED beans are done in 30 minutes or less.
 No soaking, no boiling for hours.
 That is pretty much magic in my opinion.
 I also received a gift basket of Rancho Gordo beans for Christmas.
 Best beans I have ever had!
 You can get them here:

 I don’t really have any complaints about it.
 It is easy to clean, the silicone sealing ring is removable and dishwasher safe as in the stainless steel insert and steaming rack!
 The one thing users have to keep in mind is a recipe can take longer then just the time set for pressure cooking.
 It needs to build up to pressure and then also release, sometimes naturally on its own time, sometimes manual.
 So that adds to the cooking time a bit.
 But the fact that you cook (sauté and then pressure cook!) everything in one easy to clean pot makes that all okay.
 In my opinion.